-While the Chinese Society Buildings Matching Grant funding will assist the Societies to address critical building upgrades, it is not sufficient to result in major upgrades to these buildings.
+While the Chinese Society Buildings Matching Grant program will assist the Societies to address critical building upgrades, it is not significant enough of an incentive to achieve all of the necessary work on these buildings.
+Additional funding will be required to achieve the major upgrades required to preserve these buildings for the long-term benefit of the local Chinese Societies and the wider regional and national communities in Canada.
 Due to the unique nature of these buildings, additional technical information and funding partnerships are needed to address the challenges of rehabilitation.
-A Request for Proposal is currently underway for a consultant to generate a business plan, partnership development strategy, and communications package under the direction of the Chief Housing Official.
+A consultant team has been engaged and work is underway to generate a business plan, partnership development strategy, and communications package under the direction of the Chief Housing Officer.
+The intent is to leverage City funds and attract senior government, private sector, and philanthropic partners in the establishment of a major heritage rehabilitation program for Society buildings in Chinatown.
+The outcomes of the project will be brought to Council for consideration in late summer.